milanwiedemann/questionnaires/README.md

   - Which licence would be appropriate for a data package like this?
   - What are the legal challanges with copyright, license fees … and does it even matter for a project like this?
+  - Would it be possible to just have short item labels for questionnaires that are not free to use?
   - Which information about a measure should be available in the help files, e.g. internal consistentcy, test-retest reliability, cutoffs, … ?